LydiaLooi/musemapalyzr/README.md

 - `private static LogLevel DebugLevel = LogLevel.Debug;` <- Change to whatever you want.
 - It will output to `logs.log` in `MuseMapalyzr/logs`

+# To Do
+- Make Zig Zags their own pattern
+- Currently (v3.2) Other patterns do not take into account variation.
+When I make it so it does, some maps are buffed a lot and some debuffed a lot.
+Particularly those where high difficulty zig zags are their source of difficulty.
 # Theory crafting:
 - Ranked incorporates the "normal length" song threshold when determining the density.
 - Segment multipliers instead of pattern multipliers.